Mutmaheen001/Security-Journey/Courses/Introduction-to-cybersecurity.md

 (Include links to your lab writeups in `Labs/` folder.)

 - **EFS encryption lab**
-  - Encrypted test files via Windows EFS (documented GUI steps and notes about certificate backup).
+  - Encrypted test files via Windows EFS (documented GUI steps and notes about certificate backup) View the lab here.
 - **Port scanning lab**
   - Performed non-invasive port discovery on lab targets to identify open services; documented findings and defensive recommendations.
+View the lab here.

 > Note: All active scans and tests were performed only on lab & authorized targets or isolated VMs.